exoad/easy_scriptx/README.md

 **Step 3:** Use the command `bash <file>.sh` or `./<file.sh>` within your terminal then follow instructions of that script

+*Note:* It is best to not run scripts with the command: `sh <file>.sh` as this can cause conflicts and weird errors

 # Additional Notes

 This repository's scripts primarily uses the `apt` packager to install and handle tasks, but I will gladly incorporate the installation or usage of other packagers if necessary or if perferred by the user.